Framstag/libosmscout/Documentation/README.MSYS2.txt

 Building
 ========
-* Source the setupAutoconf.sh in the top level directory.
+* Source the setupMSYS2.sh in the top level directory.
 It sets  the pkg-config path to the right values for the given shell session.
 * For OSMScout2 you have to build the release version, the debug version crashes for yet unknown reasons.
-* You have to copy the required libosmscout DLLs (libosmsocut, libosmsocut-map, libosmscout-map-qt) to the release sub directory to get them found.
+* You have to copy the required libosmscout DLLs (libosmsocut, libosmsocut-map, libosmscout-map-qt) to the OSMScout2 release sub directory to get them found.

 Other recomendations
 ====================